 Food & Water Watch partners with a range of groups to oppose bad agribusiness legislation, to pass legislation that protects the environment, to hold dairy operators accountable to groundwater safety rules, and to educate the public on the dangers of factory farms.

-Connect with a New Mexico Organizer
+Connect with an organizer in New Mexico

 Eleanor Bravo, National Pipeline Campaign Manager